Skip to main content

 This is the most common type of home we assess at Horizon Homes, and the numbers below reflect what we typically see.

 Solar offset potential.
-You can’t generate your own oil, but you can generate your own electricity.
-Whether it’s rooftop solar or a community solar farm subscription, pairing a heat pump with solar can dramatically reduce or eliminate your heating energy cost.
-That’s a path oil heat simply can’t offer.
+You can't generate your own oil, but you can generate your own electricity.
+Whether it's rooftop panels or a community solar subscription, pairing a heat pump with solar is a path toward dramatically lower heating costs.
+That's a path oil heat simply can't offer.

-How do heat pumps work so efficiently?
-They don’t generate heat.
-They move it.
-Even when it’s 10°F outside, there’s still heat energy in the air, and a heat pump extracts it and concentrates it inside your home.
+Heat pumps don't burn anything.
+They move heat from outside air into your home.
+Even when it's 10°F outside, there's still heat energy in the air, and a heat pump extracts it and concentrates it inside.
 For every unit of electricity a heat pump consumes, it delivers two to three units of heat.
-That 200-300% efficiency is what makes the economics work, even at Maine’s rates.
+That 200-300% efficiency is what makes the economics work, even at Maine's electricity rates.

 Equipment Costs: The Upfront Investment